 What?

 The sunroof on the Standard Steel Bentley body relied on a rubber pipe to drain rainwater down the B-post between the doors.
 The rubber pipe soon perished, which meant the steel B-post itself became the drain.
-Many MkVIs were rusted out and scrapped within a decade, purely due to body corrosion: the very hefty chassis takes many decades to rust.
+Many MkVIs were rusted out and scrapped within a decade, purely due to body corrosion: their very hefty chassis takes many decades to rust.
 Apart from the crumbling bodywork, these Bentleys were still fine cars, and many people bought them for a fraction of their original price, scraped the rusty bodywork off and created strong, fast, hugely enjoyable cars with solid handling and a much improved torque-to-weight ratio.

 B357MB pictured here is the first Ayrspeed Bentley special, built from a rescued MkVI parts car that had been raided for many bits and pieces to keep other Vancouver RROC club cars going.